AI-assisted engineering

 Even without a full CPQ system, you can:

-Build master models or drawings with parameters for:
+- Build master models or drawings with parameters for: Length, width, height Number of modules or bays Optional features (hole patterns, cutouts, accessories)

-Drive these with:
+- Drive these with: Design tables Configurations Lightweight macros

 Now, instead of redrawing, you are configuring.
 That’s a different level of value—and a very different conversation in performance reviews.